jduncan-rva/automated_workshops/README.md

 ### packstack-demo.yml

 This builds out a 2-node packstack demo using nested virtualization.
 It pulls from the latest stable RDO version of OpenStack.
 The packstack-demo role also uploads several images and artifacts into the OpenStack instance to seed it for a customer-facing demo.

+There is a variable called `ssh_key` in the playbook.
+This is the ssh key you want packstack to use to deploy itself. it will be associated with `root` all of the packstack nodes.
+It can be any sort of ssh key you like.
+Just make sure it's not password protected or anything like that.

 To deploy:
 ```